-Rule 7 a), Rescind the rule and substitute with the following:

-- a) An individual who is employed by the following employers: - i.
-East of England Co-operative Society Ltd - ii.
-Flagship Housing Association - iii.
-The East Suffolk and North Essex NHS Trust c) An individual who resides in, or is employed in the locality of Suffolk, Cambridgeshire, Norfolk, or the North Essex districts of Uttlesford, Braintree, Colchester, Tendring, Harlow, Chelmsford, Epping Forrest, Maldon, and Rochford as delineated on the attached map in red.

-Rule 7 c), Rescind the rule and substitute with the following:
+Rule 7 a), Rescind the rule and substitute with the following: a) An individual who is employed by the following employers: i.
+East of England Co-operative Society Ltdii.
+Flagship Housing Associationiii.
+The East Suffolk and North Essex NHS Trust Rule 7 c), Rescind the rule and substitute with the following: c) An individual who resides in, or is employed in the locality of Suffolk, Cambridgeshire, Norfolk, or the North Essex districts of Uttlesford, Braintree, Colchester, Tendring, Harlow, Chelmsford, Epping Forrest, Maldon, and Rochford as delineated on the attached map in red.
+Rule 7 e), Rescind the rule and substitute with the following: An individual who is otherwise associated with other individuals through being a tenant of the following housing associations: i.
+Orbit Housing Groupii.
+Flagship Housing Associationiii.
+Riverside Housing Group